veracrypt/VeraCrypt/README.md

 The Packages installer that is used for the VeraCrypt official build has been notarized by IDRIX and it is available at https://github.com/idrassi/packages/releases

 # III.
-FreeBSD
+FreeBSD and OpenBSD

-FreeBSD is supported starting from version 11.
+FreeBSD is supported starting from version 14.
+OpenBSD is supported starting from version 7.8.
 The build requirements and instructions are the same as Linux except that gmake should be used instead of make.